-Interactive Tech Fair featuring interactive displays showcasing the latest film industry products and software.
+Interactive Exhibitions & Tech Fair featuring a variety of unique industry exhibitors and technology displays showcasing the latest film industry programs, products and software.

-Best of Fest featuring screenings consisting of the year’s most entertaining films followed by a networking event for young filmmakers with a shared passion for all things film.
+Best of Fest featuring screenings of some of the year’s most entertaining films followed by a networking event for young filmmakers with a shared passion for all things film.

 Teen Indie Awards Show is the Oscars for high school arts students.
 The formal event features a 40ft long red carpet/step & repeat, celebrity presenters and awarding over $400,00 in prizes and scholarships.

-- Photog Fest presented by Jostens is the premiere high school photography festival in the country.
-Includes: A formal gallery exhibit in Chelsea, panels and workshops, networking events and award presentations at the Teen indie Awards
+Photog Fest presented by Jostens is the premiere high school photography festival in the country.
+Includes: A formal gallery exhibit in Chelsea, unique and engaging competitions, panels and workshops, networking events and award presentations at the Teen indie Awards Show.

-A: The 2018 festival will be held in New York City.
-The screenings, panels, technology showcase and college fair will all take place at the AMC Empire 25 Theaters in Times Square (234 W42nd St NY NY 10036).
-The Awards Show will take place at the Kings Theater in Brooklyn (1027 Flatbush Ave, Brooklyn, NY 11226).
-The Opening Night Party and Networking Event will take place at Galvanize (303 Spring St, New York, NY 10013).
-The Photog Fest Gallery Exhibition will be held at the Caelum Gallery (526 W 26th St #315, New York, NY 10001) and this year's Photo Walk will be held at Washington Square Park.
-For the Photo Walk meeting place and directions please click here.
+A: The 2019 festival will take place at various venues in New York City.
+The screenings, panels, technology showcase, college fair and Best of Fest will all take place at the AMC Empire 25 Theaters in Times Square (234 W42nd St NY NY 10036).
+The Teen Indie Awards Show will take place at the Kings Theater in Brooklyn (1027 Flatbush Ave, Brooklyn, NY 11226).
+The Photog Fest Gallery Exhibition will be held at the Caelum Gallery (526 W 26th St #315, New York, NY 10001) Venue locations for The Opening Night Party and Networking Event and additional Photog Fest Events will be announced soon!

 Q: Is personal camera equipment allowed at the Festival events?